Egmond Abbey: Sint-Adelbertabdij

 In 1933 a new Benedictine community, the Sint-Adelbertabdij, was founded on the site of the former Egmond Abbey, and was again dedicated to Saint Adalbert.
 The first buildings, designed by Alexander Kropholler (nl) were constructed in 1935. and the community was repopulated with monks (from the Benedictine abbey in Oosterhout).
 Buildings were refurbished and extended in the late 1940s and early 1950s; the monastery was elevated to an abbey in 1950.
 The farmlands were put back to use, though since 1989 however the agricultural lands have been let to a farmer.
-A candle-making operation was started in 1945 to support the community, and later a pottery workplace was added.
+Candle-making started in 1945, to support the community, and later a pottery workplace was added.

-In 1984 the relics of Saint Adalbert were returned here, having been kept safe in Haarlem since the destruction of the previous monastery in the 16th century, and are enshrined beneath the altar.
+In 1984 the relics of Saint Adalbert were returned here, having been kept safe in Haarlem since the destruction of the medieval monastery in the 16th century, and are enshrined beneath the altar.

 In the spring of 2003 the monks had solar panels installed which were promptly stolen two weeks later, a loss of €20,000.
-An online collection was held to help pay for new panels.
+An online fundraising was organized to help pay for new panels.

 In December 2021, the Abbey donated a relic of Saint Nicholas to the Basilica of Saint Nicholas in Amsterdam.
-Said to be a fragment of the saint's rib, the bone has been in the custody of the Abbey since 1087.
+Said to be a fragment of the saint's rib, the bone had been in the custody of the Abbey since 1087.

+Their abbey shop sells locally produced cheese and beer from Brouwerij Egmond, which is produced under the name Sancti Adalberti.

 Legacy

 Many artefacts from the old abbey have been recovered in the years since the 'beeldenstorm' of 1568, such as the altarpiece of 1530, and the Egmond Tympanum, a 12th-century tympanum originally set over the portal of the west front of the abbey church, which since 1842 has been preserved in the Rijksmuseum.
 At first it was assumed that all the abbey's possessions had been burned, but in fact they had been sold by the Protestant leader who dissolved the abbey, Diederik Sonoy, before the buildings were destroyed.
-In recent decades the current monastery has been able to recover many lost relics, or at least information about them.
+In recent decades the current monastery has been able to recover many lost relics, or to obtain information about their whereabouts.
 The old abbey had been of great importance to artists, and much of that art has survived, against all odds.

 Moreover, in the intervening period from 1568 until the remaining ruins were finally demolished in about 1800, the abbey and the associated castle ruins served as an inspiration in its damaged state to many artists who visited Bergen, Schoorl or Egmond to paint the ruins, among them Jacob van Ruisdael in 1655-60.